edadma/human-tester/README.md

 	object Main extends App
 	{
-		Tester.add( "default", "arithmetic", "What is the product of $a:pdigit, $b:pdigit and $c:pdigit?", "a < b < c, a*b*c < 50", "a*b*c" )
+		Tester.question( "default", "arithmetic", "What is the product of $a:tint, $b:tint and $c:tint?", "a < b < c, a*b*c < 50", "a*b*c" )

 		for (_ <- 1 to 20)
 			println( Tester.test("default") )
 	}

 The above code snippet starts by adding a new type of test to the list of possible questions.
-Actually, this is a question that you wouldn't really want to have (it's not one of the built-in questions) because the answers can easily be three digits.
+This is just to show that new questions can be added.
+You probably won't need to.
+Actually, this is a question that you wouldn't really want to have (it's not one of the built-in questions) because the answers can easily be too large without the size limiting constraint `a*b*c < 50`, but with the constraint most of the questions will have a one as the first number.
 The snippet then displays 20 question/answer pairs.
 For example, you may get something like

 	(What is 3 times 9?,27)
 	(What is the product of 1, 4 and 5?,20)